KoreyCollazo/e-commerce-backend/README.md

 # e-commerce-backend

 ## Description
 The purpose of this project was to build the backend for an e-commerce site, configuring a working express.js API to use Sequelize to interact with a MySQL database.
+By doing so, a future employer can compete with other companies by using the lastest technologies.

 ## Table of Contents
   - [Installation](#installation)